-Priyangi Bulathsinhala is an Assistant Teaching Professor of Statistics at Penn State
+Priyangi Bulathsinhala is an Associate Teaching Professor of Statistics at Penn State

 Bulathsinhala received her Ph.D. in Statistics from Southern Methodist University in 2016.
 She received her M.Sc. in Statistics from University of Texas at El Pass in 2011, and B.Sc.
 Statistics from University of Colombo, Sri Lanka in 2008.

 For her Ph.D. dissertation she investigated optimal spatial methods for the analysis of functional connectivity in fMRI data.
 Her work focused on improving the detection of functional connectivity in brain by reducing the large number of voxel-based tests arise in the current methods.
 She is interested in continuing to develop this work.